How to Get Your Team on Board Using TeamGantt

 The best way for your team to learn how TeamGantt works is to build hands-on practice into your agenda.
 That way they can see just how easy it is to use and walk away from the meeting with full confidence in the plan.

-Just be sure any team members who will actively work in TeamGantt have been upgraded from guests to full-on users at this stage.
+Just be sure any team members who will actively work in TeamGantt have been added as a manager or collaborator at this stage.

 Here are the steps everyone should practice in TeamGantt:

-- Create a new project, and add and schedule tasks—even if they aren’t project managers—to ensure everyone’s familiar with the basics.
-(They’ll need Advanced User account-level permission to complete this step.)
+- Create a new project, and add and schedule tasks to ensure everyone’s familiar with the basics.
+(They’ll need Manager permissions to complete this step.)

 - Update the progress of a task assigned to them.